fossabot/Rokon/.github/BUILDING.md

 cd Rokon
 # If your internet is slow, this WILL take awhile.
 go mod download all
-# This will may take a while, CGO is slow.
+# This may take a while, CGO is slow.
 go build -v -o rokon .
+# If on Windows, do not add "sudo"
+# If on macOS, do not add "sudo"
+# On Windows & macOS it does not natively integrate with your operating system.
+# All it does is add rokon to your path
 sudo make install
 ```